Alvinzhafif/advprog-module6/README.md

 * It holds an ID and an optional handle to the spawned thread.

-* impl Worker:
+* impl `Worker`:

-** new(id: usize, receiver: Arc<Mutex<mpsc::Receiver<Job>>>) -> Worker: This is a constructor for creating a new Worker.
+ * new(id: usize, receiver: Arc<Mutex<mpsc::Receiver<Job>>>) -> Worker: This is a constructor for creating a new Worker.
-** It spawns a new thread that loops indefinitely, receiving and executing tasks from the shared receiver.
+ * It spawns a new thread that loops indefinitely, receiving and executing tasks from the shared receiver.
-** If an error occurs during receiving (indicating the sender has been dropped), it breaks out of the loop, terminating the worker.
+ * If an error occurs during receiving (indicating the sender has been dropped), it breaks out of the loop, terminating the worker.